 Sacred Service in Nepal: A Rural Himalayan Healthcare Program

 IOEP has served the Himalayan communities of Sindupalchok in Nepal since 2013, offering year ‘round access to healthcare and education.
-We have created 8 clinics in 8 different villages that are cut off from access to efficient transport and cities.
+We have created 8 clinics in 8 different villages that are cut off from access to efficient transport, medical facilities, and cities.

 As we have gotten to know these communities over the years, we have asked the important question again and again: what do you most need?